Whenever under the care of a Doctor, we expect them to act in our best interests. All Doctors owe a professional duty of care to their patients.

-In the vast majority of cases, any Doctor who takes on your care will do so in a highly professional manner, but there may be occasions when they fall short of acceptable standards.
-If it can be shown that the Doctor was clearly failing in their duty of care in a manner that classes as negligent, and that you suffered some form of loss, damage, pain or injury as a result, you may have cause to pursue a claim for medical negligence.
+In the vast majority of cases, the Doctor who takes on your care will do so in a highly professional manner, but there may be occasions when their standards fall short of acceptable.
+If it can be shown your Doctor failed in their duty of care, in a manner tantamount to negligence, and that you suffered some form of loss, damage, or pain as a result, you may have cause to pursue a claim for medical negligence.

 That said, medical professionals such as Doctors rightly hold a position of respect, value and authority in our society, so when they have failed to fulfil the high standards expected of them, it can be difficult to know what to do.
-The health and wellbeing of you or a loved one may have been adversely affected, and without medical knowledge it can often be difficult to know whether the negative impacts suffered were unavoidable or whether they classify as negligent and you should report your Doctor.
+The health and wellbeing of you or a loved one may have been adversely affected, and without medical knowledge, it can often be difficult to know whether the negative impacts suffered were unavoidable or whether they classify as negligent, and you should, therefore, report your Doctor.

-We are trusted medical negligence Solicitors with a track record of excellence in this field.
-We are passionate about providing a good service to all of our clients.
+We are trusted medical negligence Solicitors with a track record of excellence in this field and are passionate about providing the best service to all of our clients.

-It can be difficult to be sure about what classifies as negligence as opposed to unavoidable mistakes which are risks common to the condition or procedure which you are suffering from.
-When it comes to the medical conditions most of us have limited knowledge of what can contribute to an adverse reaction or medical condition.
-Examples of negligence in the context of medical negligence are actions which include:
+It can be difficult to distinguish between negligence and unavoidable mistakes which are risks common to the condition or procedure which you are suffering from.
+When it comes to medical knowledge, most of us have a limited understanding of what can contribute to an adverse reaction or medical condition.
+Examples of medical negligence may include:

-Any of these areas of conduct could classify as negligent practice, and if it can be shown that these actions caused identifiable loss, damage, pain or injury to you, then there may well be a case to report a negligent Doctor to the British Medical Association (BMA).
-You should also consider whether the hospital has a Patient Liaison and advisory service (PALS).
-If the hospital does have a PALS service, you can complain directly to them and they will investigate your complaint and provide a decision whether your complaint is justified.
-PALS will not provide legal advice whether the actions or omissions of the Doctor are negligent.
+Any of these areas of conduct could classify as negligent practice, and if it can be shown these actions caused identifiable loss, damage, pain, or injury to you, there may well be a case to report a negligent Doctor to the British Medical Association (BMA).
+You should also check whether the hospital has a Patient Liaison and advisory service (PALS).
+If they do, you can complain directly to them, and they will investigate your complaint and provide a decision whether your complaint is justified.
+PALS will not, however, provide legal advice whether the actions or omissions of the Doctor were negligent.

 If the Doctor is a GP, you can complain to the GP’s practice manager, if the complaint is not resolved by the practice manager, they should explain to you how you can go further with your complaint.

-One complicating factors that needs to be proved is whether the negligence as caused or contributed to an adverse outcome, which you may not have suffered but for the negligence.
-This can be very difficult to establish and independent expert evidence from a Doctor will need to be obtained.
+It needs to be proven the negligence caused or contributed to an adverse outcome which you would not have suffered but for the negligence.

-If at that stage we considered that your claim was worthy of further investigation, we will request your medical records.
+If we consider your claim is worthy of further investigation, we will request your medical records (with your full consent).

-It is also vitally important that you answer all our questions fully and truthfully, as any missing or incorrect information given could severely damage the chances of winning the case or securing appropriate compensation.
+It is also important that you answer all our questions fully and truthfully, as any missing or incorrect information given could severely reduce the chances of winning the case or securing the maximum compensation.
 It is also worth noting that there is a time limit of three years which applies to clinical negligence claims.
 We will discuss this with you during our initial telephone call to determine the best we can whether you are within time to bring the claim.

 The terms of the ‘No Win, No Fee’ will be discussed and explained to you before signing any documents.
 We will also discuss with you After the Event insurance.

 We see a number of advantages in pursuing a clinical negligence claim on a ‘No Win, No Fee’ basis.
 Firstly, it protects you from any financial risk, knowing that should there be no compensation secured, you will have no payment to make.
-Secondly, it protects all parties involved; displaying that we are not looking to take on any cases with no legitimate likelihood of being won, protecting our time and reputation, protecting your financial standing and also avoiding unnecessary harm to any medical professional who may have been accused.
+Secondly, it provides confidence to our clients that we believe the case has a strong chance of success.

 A further benefit is that it defines very clear parameters for our arrangement throughout the duration of the case.